paulispaulis/paulispaulis.github.io/docs/_posts/2023-07-30-release-jealousy-be-sexy.markdown

 Let's arrange this in a step-by-step plan:

 ### 1. Notice jealousy!

 You might know it directly, it might look like bitterness in you, maybe you notice tension in how you're acting.
 What we will try to do here is bring back presence, so even if the emotion is something slightly other than jealousy, the practices won't do you much harm.

 ### 2. Distance yourself from the trigger!

 You need a little break to recuperate and get back to doing your thing.
 It might be deleting some social media apps, maybe taking a quick walk in the middle of some event, or, if physical distance can't be achieved, then just take a mental break.
 Pause talking, [find the infinite deep consciousness inside of you](te varētu linku uz mykonos apskatu) at all times, and retreat there for a second (probably try the physical distance first, easier to do).

 ### 3. Realise you don't need anything external, happiness comes when opening as you are!

 Think back to David Deida's quote I shared at the very beginning; whenever you believe that something or someone is what will truly make you happy, you are wrong.
 Open as you are.
 How to do that?

 ### 4. Opening closure.

 > As the closure, heat it up and open as its texture, feeling whatever you feel as openness. [..]
 You notice closure, and open.
 Openness abides – for a while.
 Again, you can notice closure, allow yourself to *be* closure, then, feeling as closure, heat it up and open.

 This is one of Deida's practices from the Blue Truth.
 You can start by closing your eyes, so it is easier to notice the tenseness in you, where it is.
 Mine is often in the chest or solar plexus.
 Your aim is then to open it, which can be done by focusing on the tenseness, being the tenseness, then heating it up until it releases.

 It can sometimes be difficult to immediately move into a practice like this; something that has helped me is to know some activities that I find beautiful and grounding.
 If I go dance, play the piano, go to the gym, exchange smiles with a stranger, breathe as everyone in the park, I know that doing these calms and grounds me, to then be able to open the closure (or it might already have opened).

 ### 5. Get back to doing *your* thing.

 After regaining calm, remember ([or find](te par purpose meklēšanu)) what it is you have to do in this world, then do it for the sake of doing it, expecting nothing in return.

 > Most men make the error of thinking that one day it will be done.
 They think, "If I can work enough, then one day I could rest."
 Or, "One day my woman will understand something and then she will stop complaining."
 Or, "I'm only doing this now so that one day I can do what I really want with my life. " The masculine error is to think that eventually things will be different in some fundamental way.
 They won't.
 It never ends.
 As long as life continues, the creative challenge is to tussle, play, and make love with the present moment while giving your unique gift.
+>
-   > *– David Deida, The Way of the Superior Man*
+> <div style="text-align: right"> – David Deida, The Way of the Superior Man </div>

 Nothing will ever be easier, nothing will ever be done.
 Readjust your expectations, and, at least for me, that took a weight off my chest.